By the end of this section, you will be able to:

 A number of reasons have been suggested to explain why the structure of U.S. elections has resulted in a two-party system.
 Most of the blame has been placed on the process used to select its representatives.
 First, most elections at the state and national levels are winner-take-all: The candidate who receives the greatest overall number of votes wins.
 Winner-take-all elections with one representative elected for one geographic district allow voters to develop a personal relationship with “their” representative to the government.
 They know exactly whom to blame, or thank, for the actions of that government.
 But these elections also tend to limit the number of people who run for office.
 Otherwise-qualified candidates might not stand for election if they feel the incumbent or another candidate has an early advantage in the race.
 And since voters do not like to waste votes, third parties must convince voters they have a real chance of winning races before voters will take them seriously.
 This is a tall order given the vast resources and mobilization tools available to the existing parties, especially if an incumbent is one of the competitors.
 In turn, the likelihood that third-party challengers will lose an election bid makes it more difficult to raise funds to support later attempts.16

 Winner-take-all systems of electing candidates to office, which exist in several countries other than the United States, require that the winner receive either the majority of votes or a plurality of the votes.
 U.S. elections are based on plurality voting.
-Plurality voting, commonly referred to as first-past-the-post, is based on the principle that the individual candidate with the most votes wins, whether or not he or she gains a majority (51 percent or greater) of the total votes cast.
+Plurality voting, commonly referred to as first-past-the-post, is based on the principle that the individual candidate with the most votes wins, whether or not they gain a majority (51 percent or greater) of the total votes cast.
 For instance, Abraham Lincoln won the presidency in 1860 even though he clearly lacked majority support given the number of candidates in the race.
 In 1860, four candidates competed for the presidency: Lincoln, a Republican; two Democrats, one from the northern wing of the party and one from the southern wing; and a member of the newly formed Constitutional Union Party, a southern party that wished to prevent the nation from dividing over the issue of slavery.
 Votes were split among all four parties, and Lincoln became president with only 40 percent of the vote, not a majority of votes cast but more than any of the other three candidates had received, and enough to give him a majority in the Electoral College, the body that ultimately decides presidential elections.
 Plurality voting has been justified as the simplest and most cost-effective method for identifying a victor in a democracy.
 A single election can be held on a single day, and the victor of the competition is easily selected.
 On the other hand, systems in which people vote for a single candidate in an individual district often cost more money because drawing district lines and registering voters according to district is often expensive and cumbersome.17

 In a system in which individual candidates compete for individual seats representing unique geographic districts, a candidate must receive a fairly large number of votes in order to win.
 A political party that appeals to only a small percentage of voters will always lose to a party that is more popular.18 Because second-place (or lower) finishers will receive no reward for their efforts, those parties that do not attract enough supporters to finish first at least some of the time will eventually disappear because their supporters realize they have no hope of achieving success at the polls.19 The failure of third parties to win and the possibility that they will draw votes away from the party the voter had favored before—resulting in a win for the party the voter liked least—makes people hesitant to vote for the third party’s candidates a second time.
 This has been the fate of all U.S. third parties—the Populist Party, the Progressives, the Dixiecrats, the Reform Party, and others.